thom4parisot/thom4.net/source/_posts/2016/shame.md

 I sometimes feel it is as hard for you than it is for me to take part to *ordinary conversations* because this is where the theatre of socialisation happen.
 Sharing what you have done this weekend.
 Sharing your plans for the next weekend.
 Sharing how cool my holidays were.
 Or not sharing how painful it can be to be the only one deciding where to pitch the tent, to decide which branch of the hiking trail to take or to rewind a camera film fearing it was not setup properly thus resulting in an accumulation of 36 blank pictures — a week of memories might be gone; might not have existed at all.

-It is hard to say something and to feel I am not understood.
+**It is hard to feel I am not understood**.
 Why traveling alone while being with someone?
 [Why not having a Facebook account if I am not against Facebook](/2016/facebook/)?
 What to answer to the question *where are you from* when I am a Frenchman feeling at home in London?

 > Shame is best defined as the intensely painful feeling or experience of believing we are flawed and therefore unworthy of acceptance and belonging.

-I never felt shame with people I value — because they are people I feel myself with.
-I feel shame when I see in the gaze of a person I have not answered correctly, or because my answer does not make sense with the realm of their life.
+**I do not feel shame with people I value** — they are people I feel myself with.
+I feel shame when I have not answered correctly from observing the gaze of a person, or because my answer does not make sense with the realm of their life.
 Living abroad in a flatshare instead of having a comfortable life in my hometown.
 Saying I do not vote because I feel like I sustain a societal organisation which does not serve my beliefs — but people died to obtain the right to vote!

 I feel pain when I read mentions about politics, software development or *things we are urged to do* on Twitter.
-Am I ashamed of myself?
-Maybe.
 I am ashamed to be french when politicians express racist ideas under the umbrella of security.
+I am ashamed to live on the British soil when immigrants are said to be stealing jobs.
 I feel pain because I do not recognise myself in statements which encompass my person against my will.
-I feel pain when I see an advertisement in the underground claiming you can improve your life by having a six pack and a golden watch whereas I feel happier walking in a forest or reading a book in front of quiet river.
+I feel pain when I see an advertisement in the underground claiming I could improve my life by having a six pack and a golden watch whereas I feel happier walking in a forest or reading a book in front of a quiet river.

 Knowing the pain comes from shame helped me realise I am mostly damaged by a contextual situations.
-And not that it is my fault.
+I used to think it was my fault.
 I cannot change the world.
 You cannot change the world.
 But I can and you can decide how we interact with it.
 With whom.

-I learned living with my flaws and weaknesses, embracing them rather than fighting them with anger — which can only fuel them rather than solving them.
+**I gradually learned to live with my flaws and weaknesses**, embracing them rather than fighting them with anger — which can only fuel them rather than solving them.
+It does not work all the time.
+It is way better though.

 > Empathy requires that we practice ordinary courage, compassion and connection.

-When you say you liked my presentation, that you liked my encouragement, it clears the fears I initially had.
+When you say you liked my presentations, my pictures, my words, it clears the fears and doubts I initially had.
 In the end it was worth it and I am glad I did not stop to the fear of not being good enough.

 These marks of kindness and compassion build the connection between you and me.